 Default Tools - Examples¶

-The seven tools in default-tool-specs.json are the starter examples.
-They span the surfaces a beginner is likely to want first — fetch a web page, get the current time, build a calendar link, look up weather, search the web, call an LLM, send a Slack message — and double as ready-to-copy templates for the helper API you will use in your own tools.
+The nine tools in default-tool-specs.json are the starter examples.
+They span the surfaces a beginner is likely to want first - fetch a web page, get the current time, draft an email, add a calendar event, show a location on a map, look up weather, search the web, call an LLM, send a Slack message - and double as ready-to-copy templates for the helper API you will use in your own tools.

-All 7 inherit Tool Studio's default sandbox: deny-first class allowlist, no filesystem, network in strict mode with the SSRF four-layer guard for the tools that fetch.
+All 9 inherit Tool Studio's default sandbox: deny-first class allowlist, no filesystem, network in strict or host-allowlist mode with the SSRF four-layer guard for the tools that fetch.

 Fetches a web page and extracts its main readable content + outbound links.
 Uses the host-injected fetch (SSRF-defended in strict mode) and safety.parser.html for parsing.